paujedynak/jedynak_pregnancy_2022/README.md

----
-title: "Pregnancy Exposure to Phenols and Anthropometric Measures in Gestation and at Birth"
+# Pregnancy Exposure to Phenols and Anthropometric Measures in Gestation and at Birth
----

 ## Article info